 Dance for the Earth Concert

-Dance for the Earth, February 7 & 8, 1992: an evening-length program, a collection of “earth consciousness dances” premiered at Thomas Jefferson Community Theater in Arlington, Virginia, February 7 & 8, 1992:
+(1992) DANCE FOR THE EARTH (February 7 and 8): an evening-length program, a collection of “earth consciousness dances,” premiered at Thomas Jefferson Community Theater in Arlington, Virginia, USA.

-Spirit Figures (1992) Each dancer carried a large sculptural figure on a tree limb or bamboo stick with large heads created from discarded items (trash, plastic, old fabric, junk; Brazil used rubber), items that cause harm and destruction to planet earth’s oceans and all life.
-(36:15 – 41:50, video above)
+Spirit Figures (1992) Each dancer carried a large sculptural figure on a tree limb or bamboo stick with large heads created from discarded items (trash, plastic, old fabric, junk; Brazil used bamboo and rubber), items that cause harm and destruction to planet earth’s oceans and all life.
+Video above (36:15 – 41:50).

 Sky Cloud (below) Dana Tai Soon Burgess and Vincent Cacalano